check-spelling/check-spelling-docs/Task:-Replace-jq.md

 `jq` is a handy tool for writing shell scripts, but it's also frustrating.

+perl (5.14+) provides [JSON::PP](https://perldoc.perl.org/JSON::PP) which can handle the json parsing side of things.
+Evaluating then becomes a problem for perl instead of another programming language.

 ## Tasks

 - [x] `--slurpfile` is pretty magical, but it's only used in one place